 The Town's regional transportation planning partner is known as the Capital Area Metropolitan Planning Organization (CAMPO).
 Both Town staff and elected officials are appointed to CAMPO's technical and executive boards respectively.
 CAMPO staff operate under the umbrella of the City of Raleigh, but serve all member jurisdictions from Creedmoor and Franklinton in the north to Angier and Clayton in the south.
 CAMPO staff serve as a bridge between NCDOT and the Town of Garner by assisting with the management of federal and state transportation dollars being spent in the Garner area, as well as assembling and conducting regional transportation plans that in turn inform the state's transportation plans.
 The Town of Garner is particularly active in the following CAMPO plans:

 - Metropolitan Transportation Plan (MTP) - This plan is used to directly inform the state's Transportation Improvement Plan (STIP), a 10-year working plan for regional transportation projects.
 For a project to be eligible for funding in the STIP, the project must appear in the regional MTP.

-- Southeast Area Study (SEAS) - This study is currently underway to help produce project priorities to be included in the next Metropolitan Transportation Plan.
-This study includes the majority of Garner and the northwestern half of Johnston County.
+- Southeast Area Study (SEAS) - This recent study helped produce project priorities for inclusion in the next Metropolitan Transportation Plan.
+This study included the majority of Garner and the northwestern half of Johnston County.